dnlthn/react-native-habit-tracker/README.md

 Yarn will prompt you to choose between Expo, an iOS emulator, or Android emulator.

-All data is saved locally so there is requests to an outside data source.
+All data is saved locally so there are not any requests to an outside data source.

 ## License